 - The Housing (Wales) Act 2014 came into force on 24 November, bringing in mandatory regulation and accreditation

-The Renting Homes (Wales) Act 2016 has now received the royal assent but we do not know when it will be implemented - see here.
+- The Renting Homes (Wales) Act 2016 not yet come into force – see here.

 - The Rent Smart Wales website has information about the new rules and is the website where landlords must register and tenants can check whether their landlord is compliant.